vincentyfront/vincentyfront.github.io/_pages/about-me.md

 <div class="hide">
 1. Truth!
 The game is called MouseHunt, and I have been playing since 2010!
 It's a strategic game where you can only make one move every 15 minutes <br />
 2. Lie!
 I actually did see the same film in theaters twice in the same day, but it was <em>Harry Potter and the Deathly Hallows: Part 1</em> <br />
 3. Truth!
-I've been to 17 different states: Arizona, Arkansas, California, Colorado, Connecticut, Idaho, Louisiana, Maine, Massachusetts, Nevada, New Hampshire, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, and West Virginia <br />
+I've been to 18 different states: Arizona, Arkansas, California, Colorado, Connecticut, Idaho, Louisiana, Maine, Massachusetts, Nevada, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, and West Virginia <br />
 </div>